 - Stir in melted vegan butter in bananas.

 - To bananas, add sugar, almond milk, and flax egg.
 Mix well.

-You should not overmix the dough or it will result in a bread with a thick, chewy texture.
+You should not overmix the dough, or it will result in bread with a thick, chewy texture.
 Add any additional ingredients, such as chocolate chips or chopped nuts, to the dough.

 Bake the dough in the prepared mold until a toothpick inserted into the middle comes out clean.